An 8 week virtual retreat and spiritual boost.

 4. Savor this expression.
 Say it to yourself while breathing in and out.
 Listen.
 Make it your own.

 5. Sit quietly for a few minutes.
 What do you notice?
 What’s happening?
 Usually these notions are soft and require closer attention.
-See if you can write down what you experience when you pray your heart’s “name” for God.
-Offer your gratitude to God for this gift.
+See if you can write down what you experience when you pray your heart’s name for God.
+Offer your gratitude to God

 6. (For groups) Try to describe what you noticed when you savored your heart’s name for God.
 There is no wrong name only your personal experience as it comes to you.
 You do not have to offer your name for God (it may be kept secret) but try to share what happened when you savored the name (a feeling, emotion, sense, image, sensation, etc.).